 Sexually Transmitted Infections (STIs)

-STIs are infections that are passed from person to person through sexual activity, including vaginal, anal, or oral sex.
-They are sometimes called sexually transmitted diseases (STDs).
+Sexually transmitted infections (STIs) are passed from person to person through sex, including vaginal, anal or oral sex.
+STIs are sometimes called sexually transmitted diseases (STDs).

 If symptoms are present, they may include: